krishvenkatraman-okta-zz/Generate-Unique-Username/README.md

 ### <span style="text-decoration:underline;">Testing this Flow</span>

 1) If you have setup the CSV directory.
 Below is sample entry you can create.

-Below is the sample CSV data.
+**Below is the sample CSV data.**

 empID,firstName,lastName,userName,email,emp_status,brandId,managerId
 121,Tony,Stark,Tony.stark,tony.stark@gamer.com,active,30104,kvr@jeykrish.com

 2) Configure CSV directory in Okta with all the attributes.
-3) Associate the inline hook with CSV directory
+3) Associate the inline hook with CSV directory.
 4) Import the file.
 This should trigger a inline hook call to the workflows endpoint.
 5) Workflow should return the unique username and email address for the user.